DSR-RHIT/me447-visualizing-data/cm/cm101-data-basics.md

   - classify every variable as quantitative or categorical
   - determine the number of levels in every categorical variable
   - classify everycategorical variables sa ordinal or nominal
   - classify every quantitative variable as continuous or discrete
+  - other features relevant to the particular display type

 **1. Manually tidy Excel data**